NO LED

 Gibson No Power to Furnace / Failed Transformer or Control Board

-No LED lights, furnace completely dead, no blower or inducer operation
+No LED lights; the furnace is completely dead, with no blower or inducer operation.

 Advertisements